Section 2: Teaching to recognize Uncertainty - Page

 5. REPEAT TILL YOU CAN DRAW A CONCLUSION

-** You can draw a conclusion only when one of the following happens:
+That is, one of the following happens:

 Conclusion: The student is in a Situation of Confidence.